Nadia214/hnadia/_pages/about.md

 My current research interests span Explainable and Reliable Artificial Intelligence for Healthcare, Machine Learning and Deep Learning, Medical Image Processing, Responsible AI, and AI for Social Good.
 I am passionate about developing innovative, interpretable, and trustworthy AI solutions that can positively impact healthcare and society.

-I am currently preparing to embark on an exciting journey as I pursue a Ph.D. in Computer Science, starting in Spring 2026 / Fall 2026.
+I am currently  seeking a Research Assistant (RA) position in Machine Learning, NLP, or Cybersecurity for Fall 2026, to contribute to impactful research and strengthen my academic experience

 Thank you for visiting my digital space!
 Feel free to connect with me at **nadiahossain214@gmail.com**